Hybrid-Framework/Hybrid2D/README.md

 * 🌐 1.
 Clone the source: `git clone https://github.com/LloydJHowarth/Hybrid.git`
 * 📂 2.
 Open 'Hybrid.sln' in your favourite IDE such as [Rider](https://www.jetbrains.com/rider) or [Visual Studio](https://visualstudio.microsoft.com)
 * 🎮 3.
 Develop in the 'App' project provided to you
-* 🎯 4.
-Build your target platform
-* 🚀 5.
-Launch your game
+* 🚀 4.
+Build & launch your game

 <h2 id="platforms">🖥️ Platforms</h2>